intuition-dev/intuDocs/slides/slides.md

 #### - We need content: We need SEO!
 ### No matter what app we build, you need SEO.
 Static is not optional

-==DEMO== SEO (custom server API in javascript - same as CLI, user auth built in, SQL & FTS, WebAdmin, clone a new static page,  SEO)
+==DEMO== SEO (custom server API in javascript - same as CLI, user auth built in, SQL & FTS, WebAdmin, clone a new static page,  SEO, browser extension)

 ---

 Promised step #1: App!

-==DEMO== CRUD ( ViewModel, Validation, SQL, Pug scrape, Edit ext, keyboard, standard web component)
+==DEMO== CRUD ( ViewModel, Validation, SQL, Pug scrape,  keyboard, standard web component)

 ---
 <!-- *template: invert -->